-9. As disclosed in note 47 to the financial statements, the corresponding figures for 30 June 2022 were restated as a result of errors in the financial statements of the West Rand District Municipality at, and for the year ended, 30 June 2023.
+As disclosed in note 47 to the financial statements, the corresponding figures for 30 June 2022 were restated as a result of errors in the financial statements of the West Rand District Municipality at, and for the year ended, 30 June 2023.

-Material uncertainties relating to contingent liabilities
+Material uncertainties

-10. As disclosed in note 45 to the financial statements, the district municipality is the defendant in a number of lawsuits.
+10. As disclosed in note 45 to the financial statements, the municipality is the defendant in a number of lawsuits.
 The district municipality is opposing the claims, as it believes that the claims are not valid.
 The ultimate outcome of these matters could not be determined and no provision for any liability that may result was made in the financial statements.